The top 10 Google Drive alternative options for 2025

 One of Slab’s standouts is how it treats Topics.
 In its words, these are 'infinitely nestable’, so you can organise all your documents in ways that make sense to your business.
 You might want to create a ‘Company’ topic and then have policies and documents grouped in sub-topics under that, like ‘Office management’ and ‘Company culture’.

-The tool isn’t aiming to replace your entire tech stack, either.
+As a secure cloud storage service, Slab isn’t aiming to replace your entire tech stack, either.
 So Slab instead makes clever use of its integrations, too.
 You can connect Drive, Dropbox, Slack, Notion, and other third-party apps to your Slab, then search for the content housed on every integration within Slab.

 Slab has a free plan that accommodates up to 10 users, while its paid plans with additional features start at $6.67 per user/month (billed annually).